stephania07/stephania07.github.io/about.md

 ![alt text](/downloads/image/myPic.jpg "myPic")

-Hi, my name is **Stephania**.
-I am a student at Nashville Software School.
-I am pretty much new to this field and I found it very interesting and revealing.
-And this is one of my designs which I am working on.
-If you would like to reach me, kindly use my email address below.
+Currently a student at Nashville Software School, I have fairly good experience with different software development tools such as Javascript, HTML, CSS, and etc. I have developed a few projects and can be found in my online portfolio and github.
+And this is one of my designs which will always be in progress.